hubmapconsortium/ingest-validation-tools/README.md

 as does the set of files which comprise a dataset.
 Edits to descriptions are welcome, as are improved validations.

-For questions about the stability of metadata, contact Nils Gehlenborg, or add him as a reviewer on the PR.
+HuBMAP HIVE members: For questions about the stability of metadata, contact Nils Gehlenborg (@ngehlenborg), or add him as a reviewer on the PR.
-For the stability of directory structures, contact Phil Blood.
+For the stability of directory structures, contact Phil Blood (@pdblood).

 ## For data submitters and curators: